chenen3/yeager/README.md

     - setting HTTP and HTTPS proxy to localhost:8080
     - setting SOCKS proxy to localhost:1080

-So far, most need should be met, good luck.
+So far, most needs should be met, good luck.

 (For more details, see below...)

 ## Routing rule

-Routing rule specifies where the incomming traffic be sent to.
+The routing rule specifies where the incoming traffic is sent to.
 It supports two forms:
 - `type,value,policy`
 - `final,policy`

-The proxy policy is specified by config, also yeager comes with two built-in proxy policy:
+The proxy policy is specified by config, also Yeager comes with two built-in proxy policies:

 - `direct` means connecting directly, not through a tunnel server
 - `reject` means connection rejected